DISSIDIA-986/canada-unemployment-dashboard/data_summary.md

 This document provides a summary of the JSON data files used by the Alberta Dashboard application.
 Each section shows the filename and the first element of the data array to provide insight into the data structure.
+For arrays with more than 3 elements, only the first element is shown to keep the output concise.

 ## age.json